Click on the tabs below to learn about the various types of financial aid that are available.

 To apply for a Federal Direct PLUS Loan:

-- The student must have a Free Application for Federal Student Aid on file with the Office of Student Financial Services.
+- The student must have a FAFSA (Free Application for Federal Student Aid) on file with the Office of Student Financial Services.
 (Please see the information in Apply for Assistance for more details.).

-- The Parent must complete a Master Promissory Note online.
-The Master Promissory note requires a PIN number to complete at www.studentloans.gov.
+- The Parent must complete a Loan Agreement for a PLUS Loan (MPN) online.
+This Master Promissory note requires the parent to have an FSA ID and PASSWORD to complete at www.studentloans.gov.

 Useful Links for the Federal Direct PLUS Loan Borrower